MaksVasilev/fit2gpx/README.md

 # English

 Converter Garmin .FIT files to GPX, CVS, HR, HRV, SpO2, Stress, SQLite.
-Version 0.1.9
+Version 0.1.19

 © Maks Vasilev, 2015-2020, http://velo100.ru/garmin-fit-to-gpx
 FIT Software Development Kit (SDK), http://www.thisisant.com

 Usage:
 java -jar fit2gpx.jar --help

 Console mode:

     java -jar fit2gpx.jar [options] <file Garmin .FIT> [[<file Garmin .FIT>] …]

 Graphic dialog mode:

     java -jar fit2gpx.jar [options]

 options:

     --statistic             | -s    output of final statistics to the console --gpx                   | -g    Default mode.
-Output file: GPX track --csv                   | -c    the output file will be in CSV format --merge                 | -m    merge all output files in one file Attention! the data in the merged file may not be in chronological order! (see issue #21)
+Output file: GPX track --csv                   | -c    the output file will be in CSV format --atomfast              | -f    the output file will be in format Atom Fast CSV --merge                 | -m    merge all output files in one file Attention! the data in the merged file may not be in chronological order! (see issue #21)

         --iso-date=[yes|y|no|n] use for CSV date in GOST ISO 8601 format (by default 'yes') --hr-only               | -hr   the output file will be in CSV format, content: heart rate and time only